tiy-curtissimo/learning-angularjs-with-timely/04-creating-the-application.md

 1. The name of the module which, in our case, is just `app`
 1. An array of other module names that you want to use in your module.
-We don't have any, yet, so we just do an empty array.
+You don't have any, yet, so you just do an empty array.
 [/callout-info]